jkctech/Telegram-Trilateration/Trilateration/README.md

 <img src="_assets/tt2_excel.jpg" width="75%">

-I maked some of the data since the result location is a less common place to stay than in Test 1 where it was a hotel.
+I masked some of the data since the result location is a less common place to stay than in Test 1 where it was a hotel.
 I will mask some other upcoming information as well.
 This will probably still be reversable but hey, I did my best.

 After creating this dataset, I rendered a map and collected the results.
 I replaced the background tiles with a texture instead of the actual map.